sp3p3x/sp3p3x.github.io/source/about/index.md

 no_toc: true
 ---

-Hello there!
-I am Yadhu Krishna K (a.k.a *sp3p3x*).
-I'm a Final Year undergraduate student from Amrita Vishwa Vidyapeetham, Amritapuri, pursuing Artifial Intelligence Engineering.
+Hello there 👋 I am Yadhu Krishna K (a.k.a *sp3p3x*), a Final Year undergraduate student from Amrita Vishwa Vidyapeetham, Amritapuri, pursuing Artifial Intelligence Engineering.

 I'm also a CTF player and Lead of the [bi0s](https://bi0s.in) DFIR team.
 My areas of interests are DFIR, Malware Research, Threat Hunting and Tool Development.
 You can checkout some of my projects over on my [github page](https://github.com/sp3p3x).